aparajitverma/Data-Analysis/README.md

 ## 🙏 Acknowledgments

-- UCI Machine Learning Repository for the dataset
+- UCI Machine Learning Repository for datasets
-- Scikit-learn, XGBoost, and other open-source libraries
+- Kaggle for additional datasets
-- Inspiration from various credit risk analysis projects
+- Open-source community for tools and libraries

 ## 📞 Contact